 This pin is internally connected to the positive terminal of the LiPo connector.
 You can connect a single cell LiPo/Lithium Ion or a DC supply source to this pin for powering the Argon.
 Remember that the input voltage range on this pin is 3.6 to 4.2 VDC.

 This pin is the output of the on board 3.3V step-down switching regulator (Torex XC9258A).
 The regulator is rated at 1000mA max.
 When using this pin to power other devices or peripherals remember to budget in the current requirement of the Argon first.
 This pin can also be used to power the Argon in absence of the USB or LiPo power.
 When powering over this pin, please connect the ENABLE pin to GND so that the on board regulator is disabled.

 There are two radios on the Argon.
-A Mesh radio (nRF52840) and a WiFi radio (ESP32).
-For the WiFi radio, we have provide a u.FL connector to plug in the WiFi antenna.
+A BLE radio (nRF52840) and a WiFi radio (ESP32).
+For the WiFi radio, we have provided a u.FL connector to plug in the WiFi antenna.
 This is required if you wish to use the WiFi connectivity.